 The Central American 4, or CA-4 Treaty was signed by El Salvador, Guatemala, Honduras and Nicaragua.
 It meant that the standard 90 day visa issued by any of these countries is valid in all 4 countries.
-And what that meant for me was, I had overstayed my visa, I would not be allowed to enter El Salvador, and I was probably going to have to pay my way out of this problem.
+I had never had a visa problem on any of my trips before as for New Zealand I had got my New Zealand ETA online and on my trip to Nepal I had Visa on arrival.
+As these countries are not in any treaty as such with their neighbours, it was quite easy to track my visa status.
+The problem I was facing this time was that I had overstayed my visa, I would not be allowed to enter El Salvador, and I was probably going to have to pay my way out of this problem.

 My Central American visa had lapsed, but I still had 12 days left on my Guatemalan visa.
 And that was plenty of time to go to Mexico or Belize (which also have borders with Guatemala and are not part of the CA4) and return with a new 90 day visa.
 But I had friends waiting for me at the beach in El Salvador, and other friends I was meeting in Costa Rica, so backtracking all the way to Mexico seemed like the wrong choice.